Original 21: Politics

-Original 21 Anti-Nazi
+Anti-fascism

 Original 21 also made a clear stance against fascism during the game against Dynamo Kyiv in the Europa League in 2018.
-Well before the match, the Anti-Fascist movement was on alert, with the anarchist collective Rouvikonas warning that Dynamo fans and members of the Right Sector.
+Well before the match, the anti-fascist movement was on alert, with the anarchist collective Rouvikonas warning of Dynamo fans and members of the Right Sector.
 In their statement, they state: "Under normal circumstances, there is nothing more indifferent to an anarchist collective than a football match.
 However, these are not normal circumstances.
 Along with the Dynamo Kyiv players, a significant number of organized fans will also arrive, as is usually the case in such situations.
 The presence of organized Dynamo Kyiv fans is a challenge to the entire anti-fascist world, whether it is related to football or not."

-The tension ultimately did not manifest against the local anti-fascist but rather against a group of Russians in Kolonaki, Athens, resulting in unprecedented incidents for the area.
-However, AEK fans did not stand idly by, and even before the game, they posted an Anti-Nazi message on Facebook that concluded: "Today, all together - one kick - we score against the neo-Nazis!"
+The tension ultimately did not manifest against the local anti-fascists but rather against a group of Russians in Kolonaki, Athens, resulting in unprecedented incidents for the area.
+However, AEK fans did not stand idly by, and even before the game, they posted an anti-Nazi message on Facebook that concluded: "Today, all together - one kick - we score against the neo-Nazis!"

 At the Olympic Stadium (OAKA), the Anti-Fascist stance continued with the display of banners that read "LOVE AEK, HATE RACISM.
 ORIGINAL 21 ANTI-NAZI" and "THROW NAZIS OUT OF FOOTBALL."
 The first banner was accompanied by the Anti-Fascist symbol with the crossed-out swastika.
 Additionally, another banner raised at OAKA stated in Ukrainian: "In 1942, the Nazis hanged your football players, in 2018 you disrespect your history," referring to the Death Match during World War II.